-While many companies say that employee engagement is an important part of their workplace culture, and experts agree that engagement and productivity are inextricably linked, only 15% of employees in the U.S. say that they are engaged at work according to a recent Gallup report.
+While many companies say that employee engagement is an important part of their workplace culture, and experts agree that engagement and productivity are inextricably linked, globally only 20% of employees are engaged at work according to a recent Gallup report.
 This staggeringly low number shows that many employees aren’t committed to their jobs, and they don’t feel inspired to exceed expectations at work.

 Low engagement can lead to a whole host of problems, including employee turnover, which means you’ll end up spending more money on hiring and onboarding.

 On the flip side, highly engaged teams show 21% greater profitability, according to Gallup research.
 The same study also showed that highly-engaged teams experience 59% less turnover.

 That’s because engaged employees are more likely to come to work with a sense of urgency, energy, and passion.

 Highly engaged employees make the customer experience.
 Disengaged employees break it.